 This FBI sketch shows one of America's most famous skyjackers, a man called "D.B.
 Cooper" who bailed out of a Boeing 727 in 1971 and vanished with $200,000 in ransom.
-He has never been caught.
+He was never caught and the FBI announced in 2016 it was closing the case after 45 years.

 A Swissair plane was hijacked in September 1970 by the Popular Front for the Liberation of Palestine.
 The group hijacked four planes.